edson-acordi/4bit-microcomputer/README.md

 # History and Motivation #
 Since the time I took an 8086 assembly language programming course, this project has been something that I have always wanted to do.
 The project started in 2020, and the first usable version was completed on April 20, 2020.
+Initially, the development of the project used the Logisim-Evolution software, and later it was migrated to the Digital software (Helmut Neemann).

 Some sources of inspiration can be seen at:

 http://www.sinaptec.alomar.com.ar/2018/03/computadora-de-4-bits-capitulo-1.html